The best Spanish islands

 • Best Spanish islands for couples: Formentera for the great beaches and very relaxed vibe, Lanzarote for being so spectacular and romantic

-• Best Spanish islands for honeymoon: Ibiza offers the widest choice in accommodation, with a few specialized in honeymoons, for a romantic and secluded day followed by a crazy night, if you want.
+• Best for honeymoon: Ibiza offers the widest choice in accommodation, with a few specialized in honeymoons, for a romantic and secluded day followed by a crazy night, if you want.
 Lanzarote is another option for its dramatic landscape.

-• Best Spanish islands for luxury: you can find expensive places everywhere, however, Ibiza is a step ahead in providing the luxurious factor.
+• Best for luxury: you can find expensive places everywhere, however, Ibiza is a step ahead in providing the luxurious factor.
 Keep in mind that celebrities are commonly spotted in Ibiza.
 Who would miss the best DJs in the world?

-• Best Spanish islands for cycling: Mallorca and Lanzarote
+• Best for cycling: Mallorca and Lanzarote

-• Best Spanish islands for surfing: Fuerteventura and Lanzarote
+• Best for surfing: Fuerteventura and Lanzarote

-The Spanish Islands list
+The Spanish Archipelagos

 Spanish islands in the Mediterranean – Balearic Islands

+The most popular island is Ibiza, especially for its worldwide famous nightlife.
 Mallorca and Menorca are also famous destinations and they both offer a good mix of beach time and great nightlife.

 Formentera is the quietest island of all with possibly the most amazing beaches in the Balearic Archipelago.